-James Douglas was treating patients at the Manning River by 1849
+James Douglass was treating patients at the Manning River by 1849

 His obituary was published in the Maitland Weekly Mercury -